Respace-io/irons-jewelry-docs/_tabs/atlas api.md

 }
 ```

 In order for Atlas API to build an atlas for you, you must implement `AssetHandler#buildSpriteSources`.
-It is called on world load, giving you access to .
+It is called on world load, giving you access to world-specific information, such as datapacks.
 * * *
 A `SpriteSource` is a vanilla Minecraft structure, and tells an atlas how to convert files into sprites.
 Some common
 sprite sources are `SingleFile`, `DirectoryListener`, or `PalettedPermutations`.
 Some additional information is covered